-So you’re more attentive to the next attempt, and the next after that.
-You’re still never quite sure what you’re doing: Partial visibility means guesswork, and naturally, you’re ignorant of the true state of the other’s interior.
+So you’re more attentive with the next attempt, and the next after that.
+You’re still never quite sure what you’re doing, and why sometimes it all turns out well and other times, it’s a disaster.
+You conclude that partial visibility means guesswork, and naturally, you’re ignorant of the true state of the other’s interior.
 Timing provides some guidance.
 Likewise, poking around a bit without causing harm, just as you poke through the cloudy white bits of egg swirling in the pot.

 But do we ever master something as simple as cooking an egg?
 Or parenting?
-Or being in love?
+Or loving?
 Can we master just the right combination of simmering, time on high heat, environment, observation, intuition?
 And doesn’t the egg have to cooperate, at least a little?
 Doesn’t it have to be a “good” egg?

 Hard-boiled is always less challenging: You surrender delicacy, vulnerability, the fluid interior.
 Or perhaps only the appearance of those marvels, this time around, with this particular egg.
 I wonder if I have taught my sons that lesson.
 And that we need both – hard-boiled and soft.

 How to boil an egg